 These create a gorgeous waterfall of plants.
 Check my mom’s spider plant out.
 It has tons of spider plants ready to cut off, root, and propagate.
 But you can also just leave them on the plants and let them continue to cascade.

-13. String of Hearts Trailing Plant
+13. String of hearts

 String of hearts is another trendy plant that has been in high demand lately.
 It is dainty and remains fairly compact, but its fine stems can trail up to several feet long.
 Mine is relatively juvenile now, so I’ve got it on a shelf.
-The stems are just starting to trail.
-It will look lovely hanging in a planter one day!

 My curly orchid cactus looks stunning hanging in my leather plant pot holder.
 I love how low maintenance this plant is—just a bit of water every once in a while, and its long curly stems grow like weeds.
 This plant is also closely related to the night-blooming cereus plant, which also has a trailing habit and looks lovely!